Nguyễn Văn Minh: Military career

-Nguyễn Văn Minh (1929-2006) was a general in the Army of the Republic of Vietnam (ARVN) during the Vietnam War.
-Minh entered military service during the First Indochina War in 1950 as an airborne officer serving in the French colonial forces.
+Minh entered military service during the First Indochina War in 1950 as an airborne officer serving in the Vietnamese National Army.
 Minh was dispatched to An Giang Province, in the Mekong Delta, and served as provincial chief until Diem's death in 1963.
 He was sometimes known as "Little Minh" to distinguish him from the much larger (physically) Dương Văn Minh, known as "Big Minh".

 In 1964, he became deputy commander of the 21st Division in the IV Corps Tactical Zone.
 In 1965 Minh was promoted to brigadier general and given command of the division.
-During the Tet offensive in 1968, he was given the command of the Capital Military District.
+By 1967 Brigadier general William Desobry, the American senior adviser, considered the 21st Division under Minh the best in the ARVN.
+However the senior U.S. officer in IV Corps, Major general George S. Eckhardt, had recommended his dismissal, noting that he was "very temperamental and has frequently requested relief when under stress or when at odds with [the] corps commander."